 The Department of Medicine is looking for dedicated applicants with a clear interest in pursuing a career in healthcare.
 In the past, applicants to this scribe program have been pre-medical, pre-PA, pre-nursing, and other pre-health students of all different ages and levels of education.
 Most of our applicants have already graduated with a bachelor’s degree and are in a gap year before graduate school, but this is by no means a prerequisite for applying.
 We accept both current students and graduates alike to work in our program, but if you are still a student, you must have a flexible class schedule and be willing to work two to four shifts per week.
 Shifts worked by our scribes are during daytime hours from Monday to Friday.
 All applicants must be willing to commit at least 12 consecutive months to working in our program.
 Please check below for how to apply.

 Completing an Application

 Our Fall application cycle is complete.
-We are postponing our Spring application cycle until January/February 2019.
+We are postponing our Spring application cycle until mid to late Spring 2019.
 Please check back for updates.

 If you have any questions about our program or the application process, please feel free to contact us at email@example.com.